Responsibilities and Impact

 - Promotes the state’s unclaimed property program in order to return thousands of dollars to Wisconsin taxpayers

 - Serves on the Board of Commissioners of Public Lands (BCPL):

 - Manages a $1.4 billion trust fund and about 77,000 acres of public lands

-- Annually disburses money back into public schools to fund books and technology (2020 annual and supplemental disbursements totaled $43.5 million)
+- Annually disburses money back into public schools to fund books and technology (2022 annual disbursement totaled $40.6 million)

 - Invests in Wisconsin communities for projects in economic development and infrastructure